imantse/WARP-GUIDES/webpack/webpack-guide.md

 Inspect how `assets/site.js` changes based on whether `NODE_ENV` is set to `production`.

+## Webpack CSS loaders so that CSS/SCSS can be required in js

 ### node-sass

 For to compile SCSS to CSS we will be using [Node-sass](https://github.com/sass/node-sass).
 It _is a library that provides binding for Node.js to LibSass, the C version of the popular stylesheet preprocessor, Sass_.